grett1212nyc/my-doc-site/docs/Node/Nodejs-API-wrapper-for-PowerShell.md

 ---
-id: Executing-Powershell-commands-in-a-Nodejs-API
+id: Nodejs-API-wrapper-for-PowerShell
-title: Executing Powershell commands in a Nodejs API
+title: Nodejs API wrapper for PowerShell
 description: In this post I'm going to create a very simple Web API in Node, that will run a Powershell command on the back-end to retrieve information about a running process.
 I'll be using three modules to assist me with this, express.js, nodemon and node-powershell.
 ---

-# Executing Powershell commands in a Nodejs API

 In this post I'm going to create a very simple Web API in Node, that will run a Powershell command on the back-end to retrieve information about a running process.
 I'll be using three modules to assist me with this, express.js, nodemon and node-powershell.